ritikchawla/GDPI-kits-MBA-Admission/README.md

 ## Note
 These GDPI Kits are from various institutes, the usage and authority of the Kits belongs to the respective institutes.

+I will be adding more comprehensive GDPI Kits for preparation.

 ## Usage

 1. **Clone the Repository**: